Game: Little Nightmares

 Little Nightmares‘s biggest flaw is that it’s not as nightmarish as we might have hoped, and its simple gameplay doesn’t make up for that shortcoming.
 I could have seen the horror element of this turned up a few notches to appeal to a different sort of crowd, making it another type of game entirely.
 But what’s here is great, and with its unique story, easy-to-digest narrative, and gorgeously-designed world, Little Nightmares contains a lot to chew on — despite its shortness.

-**Check out more highly anticipated upcoming games of 2017.
+**Check out more highly anticipated upcoming games.